Chinchillas sleep a lot.

 Do Chinchillas Like Hammocks?

-Regardless it makes a great addition to a chinchilla cage and it’s worth a shot if it ends up providing your chinchilla with that much more of a comfortable spot to sleep.
+Either way, a hammock makes a great addition to a chinchilla cage, and it’s worth giving one a try, if it ends up providing your chinchilla with another comfortable spot to sleep.

 Do Chinchillas Like Light When They Sleep?

-No, although chinchillas do need some light, they don’t like light during the sleeping hours.
-They like dark quiet environments when they sleep that mimic their natural habitats and how they sleep.
-It’s best to provide roughly 12 hours of adequate lighting per day for your chinchilla.
+No, although chinchillas do need some light, they don’t like much light during sleeping hours.
+They like dark quiet environments when they sleep that mimic their natural habitats and how they sleep in the wild.

 Outside of that, it’s perfect for your chinchilla to be in a darker, quieter environment.
-This will provide your chinchilla with the best environment to get a good amount of rest.
+This will provide it with the best environment to get a good amount of rest and sleep.

-Do you have any stories to share about how your chinchilla sleeps or any awesome pics of weird sleeping positions you have caught your chinchilla yours in recently?
-Be sure to drop a comment below.
+Do you have any stories to share about how your chinchilla sleeps or any awesome pics of weird sleeping positions you have caught yours in recently?